 - 2 tablespoons Worcestershire sauce

-- In a small bowl, mix together the thyme, paprika, salt, black pepper, onion powder, garlic powder, cayenne, and cumin.
+- In a small bowl, mix together the brown sugar, paprika, thyme, salt, black pepper, onion powder, garlic powder, cayenne, and cumin.

 - Rub beef with the liquid smoke to coat, then rub with the spice mixture.

 - Lightly coat a 6-quart oval slow cooker with nonstick cooking spray.
 Pour in the barbecue and Worcestershire sauce; stir together.
 Add beef and coat with the sauce.

 - Cover and cook on low until fork tender, for 8-10 hours.

 - Transfer beef to a cutting board; let rest, loosely covered with foil, about 20 minutes.

 - Cut meat across the grain into 1/2-inch slices and serve with the sauce.